papanito/shell-scripts/scripts/backup_simple.md

 ## Overview

-Simple backup script to save essential configurations and data as tar file
+Simple backup script to save content of particular folders as a tar file

 Backups the following folders

 - /var/lib/mysql/
 - /var/www
 - /etc

-Saves data to `/mnt/backup/'$today`
+Saves data to `/mnt/backup/$today`